 If hypocognition impoverishes our knowledge and understanding, how do we become free of it?
 The attempt to reduce hypocognition should be a delicate pursuit, because going too far against hypocognition makes us vulnerable to its opposite—hypercognition.
 To suffer from hypercognition is to over-apply a familiar concept to circumstances where it does not belong.
 Psychological stress, for example, has a real yet complex relationship to physical illness.
 But people often overextend the concept.
 Despite what many believe, stress does not cause ulcers or irritable bowel syndrome.
 It might exacerbate an episode of eczema, but in no way is it the cause of the malady.

 And who are most likely to fall prey to hypercognition?
 Experts.
 Experts who are confined by their own expertise.
 Experts who overuse the constricted set of concepts salient in their own profession while neglecting a broader array of equally valid concepts.
 Given a patient, a heart specialist is more likely to diagnose heart disease than an infectious disease expert, who is more likely to see the work of a virus.
-The bias towards what is known may lead to wrong or delayed diagnoses that bring harmful consequences.
+The bias toward what is known may lead to wrong or delayed diagnoses that bring harmful consequences.

 But let’s give credit where credit is due.
 The human mind is an amazing organic hard drive of information.
 The typical English speaker will know the equivalent of 48,000 dictionary entries by age 60.